gkaim2005/Mini-RAG/README.md

 -> What is the Sharpe ratio?
 ```

-## 🛠️ Customization

-### Modify the Knowledge Base
-Edit `documents.py` to add or remove documents.
-The system will automatically rebuild the index on restart.

-### Adjust Retrieval Parameters
-Modify the `top_k` parameter in the `retrieve()` function call to retrieve more or fewer documents.

-### Change the Language Model
-Replace `google/flan-t5-base` with any compatible text-to-text generation model from Hugging Face.

-## 📝 Limitations

-- Responses are limited to 150 tokens
-- Knowledge is restricted to the provided document set
-- The system runs entirely locally (no internet required after initial model download)
-- FLAN-T5-base is a smaller model; larger models may provide better responses but require more resources

-## 🚧 Future Improvements

-- [ ] Support for larger language models (LLMs)
-- [ ] Web interface for easier interaction
-- [ ] Support for custom document uploads
-- [ ] Persistent vector index storage
-- [ ] Integration with external knowledge bases
-- [ ] Response streaming for better UX
-- [ ] Confidence scoring for retrieved documents

-## 📄 License

-This project is open source and available under the MIT License.

-## 👤 Author

-Created as a demonstration of RAG system implementation for technical portfolios and hiring managers.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

 ---

 **Note**: This project is designed to showcase RAG implementation skills.
 For production use, consider using larger models, implementing proper error handling, and adding more robust evaluation metrics.